MUSEUM OF TOMORROW

 The Museum of Tomorrow is an architectural icon, well ensconced in the city’s historical center and in the Guanabara Bay, one of the country’s main ports.
 The museum rapidly became one of the city’s main tourist attractions, attaining the title of Brazil’s most visited and best evaluated museum, with an average score of 9.56 given by visitors – according to research conducted in 2018.

 The museum’s success with the public has also been echoed by the critics: in its first year of opening, the Museum of Tomorrow received the “Best Museum of the Year in South and Central America” at the Leading Culture Destinations Awards, known as the “Oscars for Museums”, in recognition of the ensemble of its architectural and museographic project.
 The LCD Awards would once again recognize the museum in 2018 as the “Best Cultural Institution for Promoting Soft Power”, identifying the museum’s power to mobilize and engage with its surrounding communities.
+Em 2021, the Museum of Tomorrow won, for the third time, the LCD Berlin Awards, this time in the category of Best Digital Experience in Museums, which highlights the pioneering nature of the museum's experience in the digital environment.

 The Museum of Tomorrow has already launched 32 temporary exhibitions.
 Two of them, “The Flying Poet, Santos Dumont” and “Pratodomundo”, received awards at the Grand Prix (formerly IDCA - International Design & Communication Awards).
 The museum’s permanent exhibition, which is divided into five areas (Cosmos, Earth, Anthropocene, Tomorrows and Us), is in constant evolution and has been updated more than 500 times, in between content and technological improvements.
 The exhibition has also been significantly expanded twice, including the addition of the interactive “Baías de Todos Nós” component, featuring information about different bays around the world, including the Guanabara Bay, where the museum is located, and the bays of Sydney (Australia), Tokyo (Japan), Chesapeake (United States) and Jakarta (Indonesia), bringing other examples of coexistence and interaction; and IRIS+, the Artificial Intelligence assistant who “talks” to visitors at the end of the exhibition circuit.